ff7hpp/Obsidian/README.md

 # AI-MIND

-### A living knowledge system for building better products with Codex.
+### A living knowledge system for building better products.

 AI-MIND is the shared second brain for product ideas, engineering decisions, reusable patterns, source notes, and lessons learned across projects.